 I’m convinced my cats have rich past lives, which are rife with more mystery, intrigue, and adventure than I will ever know.
 Bubba Lee Kinsey, for example, was a reckless gambler prone to barroom brawls, and Phoenix was almost definitely some kind of spoiled old-school Hollywood starlet with a shady past.
 During their travels, they’ve acquired skills, some of which are probably pretty impressive; trouble is, they’re too lazy to do anything about it.
 Synchronized sleeping gives my cats the chance to show off without expending too much effort.

-What is your cat's favorite way to sleep, and what do you think it says about her?
+What cat sleeping positions does your kitty favor, and what do you think it says about her?
 Tell us in the comments!